Importance of Slow Cooking in the Mediterranean Diet

 • Simmering: Simmering is the process of cooking ingredients in liquid at a temperature just below boiling.
 This gentle technique is ideal for creating Mediterranean soups and sauces that develop complex flavors through long, slow cooking.

-See also Understanding Portion Sizes in the Context of the Mediterranean Diet
+See also Misconceptions about Cheese and Dairy Products in the Mediterranean Diet

 By employing these techniques, Mediterranean cooks achieve dishes with deep, harmonious flavors that reflect the region’s culinary heritage.
 The slow cooking process allows for the gradual release of flavors, creating meals that are not only delicious but also packed with nutrients and wholesome ingredients suitable for the Mediterranean diet.